SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

           :::note
           You can find the values for this dialog in the **Organizational structure** section of your [AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts) page.
 Sign in to the AWS console, click on your profile in the top-right corner, select **Organization**, and in the left nav bar select **Policy management > AWS accounts**.
 You must have the correct permissions to view the account IDs.
 For more information about organizations, see [AWS documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html).<br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-organizations.png')} alt="AWS organizational structure" style={{border: '1px solid gray'}} width="700"/>
           :::
 1. In **3.
-AWS Service configuration**, select **Yes** for each of the following sources you want to install for Sumo Logic, or **No** if you already have the source installed.
-The values shown should match what you picked in [Configure Sources](/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws/#install-cloud-infrastructure-security-for-aws) above.
+AWS Service configuration**, fields have been autofilled based on your choices on the [**Configure Sources** screen](#install-cloud-infrastructure-security-for-aws).
+You only need to change values if any are missing or incorrect.
+Carefully review the values to ensure they are correct.
       * **Publish Amazon GuardDuty data to Sumo**
       * **Publish AWS CloudTrail data to Sumo**
       * **Publish AWS Security Hub data to Sumo**